-There may not have been a St Patrick’s Parade this year in the end, but Birmingham’s Irish community came together in Digbeth to celebrate anyway.
-Now, they’ll be showing us all how to party again in August.
-Páirc Summer Series, the UK’s biggest celebration of Irish music and culture, is back in King’s Heath with plenty of world-class artists for 2025.
+There may not have been a St Patrick’s Parade this year in the end, but Birmingham’s Irish community came together in Digbeth in the end.
+And now, Páirc Summer Series, the UK’s biggest celebration of Irish music and culture, is back in Kings Heath with plenty of world-class artists this August.

 Heading to the King’s Heath Irish Centre on the August Bank Holiday weekend (August 23 & 24), Pairc Summers Series sees the Saw Doctors and Nathan Carter headline the two-day outdoor festival.
 Plus, a specially curated show from Sharon Shannon Big Band featuring Liam Ó Moanlai from Hothouse Flowers, Mundy, Camille O’Sullivan & Cait O’Riordan from The Pogues, on Sunday night.